suryaprakashsingh1705-sys/TigerByte/progress.md

 # TigerByte Progress Log

+## October 23, 2025
+### ✅ **Did**

+- Changelog for 10/22/2025 entry submitted/staged/comitted with message

+- Added an annotated version tag on GitHub to mark project milestone progress

+- Updated contributors.json / committed with message on GitHub.

+- Stage/commit changes for progress.md and Changelog.md

 ## October 22, 2025
 ### ✅ **Did**

-- Created contributors.json file
+- Created contributors.json file for Hacktoberfest contributor tracking.

-- Staged/committed contributors.json file
+- Staged and committed contributors.json file.

-- Changed main file extension from '.tbyte' to '.tb' in all README.md's
+- Updated all README.md files to use the .tb extension instead of .tbyte.

-- Created issue #5 on GitHub for interpreter Python starter file.
+- Created GitHub Issue #5 for the interpreter Python starter file.

-- Pulled/staged/committed all/pushed to remote main.
+- Pulled, staged, committed, and pushed all changes to the remote main branch.

-- Reviewed pull/merge request & merged with review/ sent repo star request
+- Reviewed and merged a pull request, provided feedback, and encouraged the contributor to star the repository.

+## Left Off

+- Local and remote main branches had diverged; merge completed and synced successfully.

+- Editor prompt appeared during merge commit (Git message confirmed successful merge after saving).

+- Preparing to focus on interpreter as the next main development area.

+## Next

+- Begin structured work on TigerByte Interpreter v0.1 (interpreter.py).

+- Study and implement tokenization (keywords: Python tokenizer, lexer basics, finite state machine).

+- Create GitHub Issue for tokenizer implementation as Hacktoberfest-friendly task.

+- Plan roadmap for interpreter development phases (tokenizer → parser → executor → REPL).

-- Added annotated version tag GitHub.
+- Add an annotated version tag on GitHub to mark project milestone progress.

+- Review prior day's work/ update Changelog for 10/22/2025

 ## October 21, 2025
 ### ✅ **Did**